Oil rally fades as headwinds loom, but weak dollar underpins

-Oil paused on Friday after hitting fresh three-year highs in the previous session, but weakness in the dollar continued to underpin prices.
+HOUSTON, Jan 26 (Reuters) -Oil prices were firmer on Friday after hitting fresh three-year highs in the previous session, as weakness in the dollar continued to underpin prices with crude on track for a weekly gain.

 Continue Reading Below